tahoe-lafs/zfec/zfec/README.txt

 A C compiler is required.
 To use the Python API or the command-line tools a Python interpreter is also required.
 We have tested it with Python v2.4 and v2.5.
-For the Haskell interface, a Haskell compiler is required XYZ.
+For the Haskell interface, GHC >= 6.8.1 is required.

  * Acknowledgements